 The Internet is providing consumers with exciting opportunities to purchase an expanding range of products from a large number of suppliers, at lower prices.
 Enhancing the benefits of e-commerce for consumers will require maintaining an environment in which consumers have trust.

 Countries should modernise their consumer protection laws to address new risks posed by online commerce, including “free” apps and peer-to-peer Internet transactions, according to new OECD guidelines for member countries and emerging economies.

-See the Recommendation on Consumer Protection in E-commerce (disponsible en français) ¦ Read the press release.
+See the Recommendation on Consumer Protection in E-commerce (disponsible en français and japanese) ¦ Read the press release.

 Technological advances and market pressures have made telecommunications and ICT products and systems increasingly complex.
 Mobile providers are offering ever more sophisticated products and services.
 Though consumers take the full advantage of this developments they face problems of switching, fees, analysis of offers, etc. The OECD investigates how consumer policies could be ammended and encourages its member countries to take appropriate actions.

 |2015||Policy Resources related to Internet Governance- An OECD website|

 |2003||Consumers in the online Marketplace: the Guidelines Three Years Later|